Tsmith5151/Blog/_posts/2016-07-21-housing_prices.md

 housing_prices = boston.target #target values
 housing_features = boston.data #attributes values

 #Store in DataFrame
 attributes = boston.feature_names #feature names
 df_data = pd.DataFrame(housing_features, columns = attributes)
 df_target = pd.DataFrame(housing_prices, columns =['MEDV'])
 df_boston = pd.concat([df_data, df_target,], axis = 1) #concat data/target

+Now that we have the data and it's stored in a Pandas DataFrame, we are ready to explore it.
+The DataFrame consists of 14 columns which are the attributes and 506 rows which are the individual observations.
+At this point, it would be good to examine if any values are missing.
+Missing values in Pandas are represented by `np.nan`.
+To determine whether any column contains missing values we can check by `pd.isnull(df).any()`.
+And from here the total number of missing values can be summed using the command `pd.isnull(df).sum()`; in this case there are no missing values in the dataset.

 feats = df_boston.shape[1]
 obs = df_boston.shape[0]